GamaPintoLab/web/content/authors/trmarques/_index.md

   - Doctoral Candidates
 ---

 I have a Bachelor’s degree in Biology and a Masters degree in Bioinformatics.
 Currently I am a PhD student in Systems Biology in the RNA Systems Biology Lab at the BioISI institute in the Faculty of Sciences of University of Lisbon, Portugal.
-My work consists in studying the tissue-specific interactions between human microRNAs and their targets.
+My thesis work consists in studying the tissue-specific interactions between human microRNAs and their targets.

 Besides science I also love photography and coffee.

+Moto: C0d1ng t0 dec0de the n0n-c0d1ng

+That's what I do, I code and I solve things.